Geometric Evolution Graph Convolutional Networks: Enhancing Graph Representation Learning via Ricci Flow: Experiments

 \paragraph{Comparison Methods.} In the evaluation on homophilic datasets, we compare our model against a diverse set of competitive baselines ranging from classical GNNs to spectral-based methods.
 These include MLP, GCN \cite{kipf2017semi}, GAT \cite{velivckovic2018graph}, and GraphSAGE \cite{hamilton2017inductive}.
 We also include models designed for deeper or more flexible propagation, such as JKNet \cite{xu2018representation}, APPNP \cite{gasteiger2018predict}, GPRGNN \cite{chien2020adaptive}, MoNet \cite{monti2017geometric}, and UFGConv \cite{zheng2021framelets}.
 Moreover, we consider the geometry-based approaches CurvGN \cite{ye2020curvature} and RC-UFG \cite{shi2023curvature}.

-For heterophilic benchmarks, the focus shifts to mitigating the oversquashing phenomenon, which \cite{topping2022oversquash} attributes to graph bottlenecks characterized by high negative curvature.
-To this end, we benchmark GEGCN against specialized architectures and graph-rewiring strategies: (i) GCN as a fundamental backbone; (ii) DIGL \cite{gasteiger2019diffusion}, which employs diffusion to improve graph connectivity; (iii) +FA \cite{alon2020bottleneck}, which introduces a fully adjacent layer to bypass structural bottlenecks; and (iv) SDRF \cite{topping2022oversquash}, a surgical rewiring method based on Discrete Ricci Flow.
-We reproduce the experiments of SDRF \footnote{Note that reproducibility issues regarding the original results have been reported due to incomplete experimental details (\href{https://github.com/jctops/understanding-oversquashing/issues/3}{Issue}).} to ensure a fair comparison with our method.
-The average results of 10 random experiments are reported, and the top {{first}}, {{second}}, and {{third}} are highlighted.
+For heterophilic benchmarks, the focus shifts to mitigating the oversquashing phenomenon, which attributes to graph bottlenecks characterized by high negative curvature \cite{topping2022oversquash}.
+To this end, we benchmark GEGCN against specialized architectures and graph-rewiring strategies: (i) GCN as a fundamental backbone; (ii) DIGL \cite{gasteiger2019diffusion}, which employs diffusion to improve graph connectivity; (iii) +FA \cite{alon2020bottleneck}, which introduces a fully adjacent layer to bypass structural bottlenecks; (iv) SDRF\footnote{Note that reproducibility issues regarding the original results have been reported due to incomplete experimental details (\href{https://github.com/jctops/understanding-oversquashing/issues/3}{Issue}).
+To ensure a fair comparison with our method. we reproduce the experiments of SDRF} \cite{topping2022oversquash}, a surgical rewiring method based on Discrete Ricci Flow; and (v) GNRF \cite{chen2025gnrf}, a curvature-informed diffusion method integrating Ricci flow.

-In our experiments, hyperparameters were optimized via random search to maximize the mean accuracy on the validation set.